 Telegram & Gazette Staff

 Beginners classes start in June.
-Classes are held from 5:30 to 7:30 am on Saturday and Sunday for 8 sessions in total.
+Classes are held from 5-7 am on Saturday and Sunday for 8 sessions in total.

 The goal of the program is to teach you good rowing fundamentals from the beginning.
 You will quickly see how much fun rowing is, even if it takes place at 5:30am!
 Our goal with this program and the steps that follow thereafter is to develop you into a recreational rower by this fall.
 This may include sculling in singles or doubles.